protontypes/open-sustainable-technology/README.md

 - [argopy](https://github.com/euroargodev/argopy) - A global network of nearly 4000 autonomous probes measuring pressure, temperature and salinity from the surface to 2000m depth every 10 days.
 - [eWaterCycle](https://github.com/eWaterCycle/ewatercycle) - Makes it easier to use hydrological models without having intimate knowledge about how to install and run the models.
 - [RHESSys](https://github.com/RHESSys/RHESSys) - The Regional Hydro-Ecologic Simulation System.
+- [tidyhydat](https://github.com/ropensci/tidyhydat) - An R package to import Water Survey of Canada hydrometric data and make it tidy.

 ### Atmosphere